You might be able to manage constipation through your diet and exercise. Read more about how.

 Changing your diet

-- high fibre breakfast cereal such as All Bran, Weetabix or muesli
+- porridge or high fibre breakfast cereal, such as All Bran, Weetabix or muesli

 - plenty of fruit and vegetables – raw or cooked, with the skin or peel left on

 - whole grain rice or pasta instead of white rice or pasta